Sarah de Leeuw: Early life and education

 A native of British Columbia, she grew up in Duncan, on the Queen Charlotte Islands (now Haida Gwaii) and Terrace.
-She has worked as a tug boat driver, logging camp cook and journalist.
+She worked as a tug boat driver, logging camp cook, and journalist.
 She earned a Bachelor of Fine Arts (BFA) in creative writing from the University of Victoria where she worked on the student newspaper, The Martlet and a PhD in cultural/historical geography from Queen's University.

 Career and research

 de Leeuw, a Canada Research Chair (Humanities and Health Inequities), is a Professor with the Northern Medical Program and the National Collaborating Centre for Indigenous Health at the University of Northern British Columbia (UNBC).
 Her current research includes: